-Each topic can be defined with some level or replication and number of partition.
+Each topic can be defined with some level or replication and number of partitions.
 These are Kafka concepts.
-Next let us fill a topic with apache logs.
-To do that you must start apache_httpd and then inject some logs:
+Next fill your topic with some apache logs.
+To do that you must start the apache_httpd channel

 Have a look at the

-that you can in turn send to kafka, elasticsearch, topologies etc..
+that you can in turn send to kafka, elasticsearch, punchlines etc..

-Let us now check our messages are in our topic, as expected.
+Check now that your logs are stored in our topic, as expected.
 You can again use the punch injector, but this time in consumer mode: